ajbosco/statboard/README.md

 #### Configuration

-Populate a the configuration yaml file ([example](/config.example.yml)) with the credentials required for the metrics you are interested in collecting.
+Populate a configuration yaml file ([example](/config.example.yml)) with the credentials required for the metrics you are interested in collecting.

 * Goodreads - create a Developer Key [here](https://www.goodreads.com/api/keys)
 * Fitbit - register your application [here](https://dev.fitbit.com/apps/new)